Rehoboth, Namibia

+Geography

+Rehoboth lies on a high elevation plateau with several natural hot-water springs.
+It is situated 90 km south of the Namibian capital Windhoek on the B1 national road.
+The B1 intersects Rehoboth from north to south and also serves as the border of the two electoral constituencies in the town, Rehoboth Urban West and Rehoboth Urban East.

+It receives sparse mean annual rainfall of 240 mm, although in the 2010/2011 rainy season a record 731 mm were measured.

+Demographics

+The majority of the population consists of Basters.

+Economy and infrastructure

+The town is served by Rehoboth railway station.
+There is also a private landing strip for small aircraft near the Oanob Dam.
+To the west is Gamsberg Nature Reserve.
 Public amenities include a public hospital, primary and secondary schools and a district court with resident magistrate.
 The Oanob Dam, approximately six kilometres (4 miles) from Rehoboth, supplies the town with fresh water.
-The majority of the population consists of Basters.

 History

-The aboriginals of Rehoboth and its surroundings are the now seemingly extinct and or greatly assimilated/ accultured San (Haiǁom) and the Damaras, of the ǃAinîn traditional community (or rather the Dama of the ǃAib [aka ǀHūǃgaoben]), a sub clan of the ǀGowanîn (Dune Damaras/ Damaras of the Kalahari).
+The indigenous people of Rehoboth and its surroundings are the Damaras, of the ǃAinîn traditional community (or rather the Dama of the ǃAib [aka ǀHūǃgaoben]), a sub clan of the ǀGowanîn (Dune Damaras/ Damaras of the Kalahari).
 They first came upon the hot water springs after the fall of the Damara cohession in the 16th century and named the site ǀGaoǁnāǀaus (Fountain of the falling buffalo).
 The ǃAinîn later permanently settled at ǃNawases 11 km NE of Rehoboth in the mid 1700s under the reign of chief Xomaǀkhāb (third in line of chieftain chronology) circa 1725- (1750).
 The traditional community is as per post-independent Namibian legislative framework is administered by a traditional authority (ǃAinîn Traditional Authority) under the reign of Kai ǀGarub (regnal title- "Great Leopard") Chief Hans Eichab. ǀGaoǁnāǀaus was later renamed ǀAnes (place of smoke) by the Kaiǁkhaun (Rooinasie Nama of ǃHoaxaǃnâs) who for a short period had settled there before migrating to Hoachanas.
 The "smoke" referred to the steam that was rising over the hot water fountains on cold winter mornings.
 The ǀHūǃgaoben decided to settle at a distance from the fauna rich springs of Rehoboth so as not chase away game roaming the site.

 In 1845 ǁKhauǀgôan (Swartbooi) clan arrived under the leadership of Willem Swartbooi (ǃHuiseb ǂHaobemâb) and Franz Heinrich Kleinschmidt of the German Rhenish Missionary Society.
 Kleinschmidt named the place Rehoboth that year, and established a Rhenish Mission Station there.
 In 1864, the Nama abandoned the area as a result of an attack by the Orlam Afrikaners.

-Rehoboth means "streets" in Hebrew.
+Rehoboth (רחובות) means "broad/open places" in Biblical Hebrew.
 The arrival of the ǀHôaǀaran (Oorlam Afrikaner) in ǀAeǁgams (Windhoek) in 1840 marked the start of the ǀHôaǀaran-ǁKhauǀgôan (Oorlam Afrikaner-Swartbooi Nama) feud.
 This feud lasted from 1840 to 1865, as the Oorlam Afrikaner attacked the Swartbooi Nama at Rehoboth in a bloody clash resulting in the Swartbooi Namas fleeing to ǃAmaib in ǃOeǂgâb (Erongo region).
 The Rehoboth area was mostly bare except the Swartbooi Nama who were sheltered by the ǀHūǃgaoben.